 What’s particularly ridiculous is their offer of $40 in future service.
 Heck, they should have refunded the $40 and given ‘em the $40 towards future service in a personal phone call from the manager or new owner.
 A bonus would have been a gas card to pay for their trouble to come in in the first place because no on answered the phone.

-What say you coupon givers?
+What say you coupon marketers?
 Was Dian being unreasonable?
 Should coupons be absolutely verboten on previous purchases?
 And how does that compare to your local Macy’s, Nordstrom or Best Buy?

-Don’t make the same mistakes your competitors do when hiring; learn about the four personalities in my new book, The Retail Doctor’s Guide to Growing Your Business.
+Don’t make the same mistakes your competitors do when hiring; take my retail advice and learn about the four personalities in my book, The Retail Doctor’s Guide to Growing Your Business.